 More than 60 percent of prostate cancers are diagnosed after age 65, and the disorder is rare before age 40.
 In the United States, African Americans have a higher risk of developing prostate cancer than do men of other ethnic backgrounds, and they also have a higher risk of dying from the disease.

 The proteins produced from the BRCA1 and BRCA2 genes are involved in fixing damaged DNA, which helps to maintain the stability of a cell's genetic information.
 For this reason, the BRCA1 and BRCA2 proteins are considered to be tumor suppressors, which means that they help keep cells from growing and dividing too fast or in an uncontrolled way.
-Mutations in these genes impair the cell's ability to fix damaged DNA, allowing potentially damaging mutations to persist.
+Variants in these genes impair the cell's ability to fix damaged DNA, allowing potentially damaging variants to persist.
 As these defects accumulate, they can trigger cells to grow and divide uncontrollably and form a tumor.

 The HOXB13 gene provides instructions for producing a protein that attaches (binds) to specific regions of DNA and regulates the activity of other genes.
 On the basis of this role, the protein produced from the HOXB13 gene is called a transcription factor.
 Like BRCA1 and BRCA2, the HOXB13 protein is thought to act as a tumor suppressor.
-HOXB13 gene mutations may result in impairment of the protein's tumor suppressor function, resulting in the uncontrolled cell growth and division that can lead to prostate cancer.
+HOXB13 gene variants may result in impairment of the protein's tumor suppressor function, resulting in the uncontrolled cell growth and division that can lead to prostate cancer.

 Inherited variations in dozens of other genes have been studied as possible risk factors for prostate cancer.
 Some of these genes provide instructions for making proteins that interact with the proteins produced from the BRCA1, BRCA2, or HOXB13 genes.
 Others act as tumor suppressors through different pathways.
 Changes in these genes probably make only a small contribution to overall prostate cancer risk.
 However, researchers suspect that the combined influence of variations in many of these genes may significantly impact a person's risk of developing this form of cancer.